sisterniyatiparekh-pixel/event-registration-app/README.md

 3. Submits the form
 4. Flask processes the request
 5. Data is stored in MySQL
-6. Success message is displayed
+6. Success Message is displayed

 ---